-The technical rules for the Masters Championships shall be identical to those in the most current WBC Technical Rules ("Technical Rules") with the exception of the modifications to the Technical Rules as stated below:
+The technical rules for the Masters Championships shall be identical to those in the most current WBC Technical Rules ("Technical Rules") with the exception of the modifications to the Technical Rules contained in this Appendix.

 Any reference in the Technical Rules to the World Championships shall be applicable to this tournament if appropriate.